-NOAA Fisheries—responsible for the protection of whales, dolphins, porpoises, seals, and sea lions.
+NOAA Fisheries is responsible for the protection of whales, dolphins, porpoises, seals, and sea lions.

-U.S. Fish and Wildlife Service—responsible for the protection of walrus, manatees, sea otters, and polar bears.
+U.S. Fish and Wildlife Service is responsible for the protection of walrus, manatees, sea otters, and polar bears.

 The Animal and Plant Health Inspection Service, a part of the Department of Agriculture, is responsible for regulations managing marine mammals at public display facilities (i.e., aquaria and zoos) under the Animal Welfare Act.

 All marine mammals are protected under the MMPA.
-Some are also protected under the Endangered Species Act and the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES).
+Some are also protected under the Endangered Species Act and the Convention on International Trade in Endangered Species of Wild Fauna and Flora.

 The MMPA was an innovative piece of legislation for the early 1970s.
 In addition to shifting the focus of conservation from species to ecosystems, the MMPA contains other features never before established in legislation.
 The MMPA:

-Shifted the burden from resource managers to resource users to show that proposed taking of living marine resources would not adversely affect the resource or the ecosystem—”take” as defined in the MMPA means to harass, hunt, capture, or kill, or attempt to harass, hunt, capture, or kill any marine mammal.
+Shifted the burden from resource managers to resource users to show that proposed taking of marine mammals would not adversely affect the resource or the ecosystem.
+"Take" as defined in the MMPA means to harass, hunt, capture, or kill, or attempt to harass, hunt, capture, or kill any marine mammal.